Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Introduction

-To address these challenges, a powerful approach is to extract information by continuously monitor the environment in dissipative quantum systems~\cite{WisemanMilburn,AlbarelliPLA2024,Nurdin2022}.
-Such strategies have been widely studied in order to derive the corresponding estimation bounds~\cite{gammelmark2013a,gammelmarkFisherInformationQuantum2014,Genoni2017,DayouPRX,Khan2025,Yang2025b} or sense an external parameter in the evolution of the system~\cite{Ralph2017,Cortez2017,KiilerichPC,Fallani2022,Geremia2003,Madsen2004,Albarelli2017a,AmorosBinefa2021,amorosbinefa2024,Albarelli2018restoringheisenberg,Rossi2020PRL}.
-Recently, attention has turned to combining continuous monitoring with many-body systems undergoing dissipative phase transitions~\cite{Ilias2022,cabotContinuousSensingParameter2024,lee2025arXiv,midha2025arXiv,Mattes2025arXiv,Cabot2025}.
+To address these challenges, a powerful approach is to extract information by continuously monitoring the environment in dissipative quantum systems~\cite{WisemanMilburn,AlbarelliPLA2024,Nurdin2022}.
+Such strategies have been widely studied in order to derive the corresponding estimation bounds~\cite{gammelmark2013a,gammelmarkFisherInformationQuantum2014,Genoni2017,DayouPRX,Khan2025,Yang2025b} or sense an external parameter in the evolution of the system~\cite{Ralph2017,Cortez2017,KiilerichPC,Fallani2022,Geremia2003,Madsen2004,Albarelli2017a,AmorosBinefa2021,amoros2025noisy,Albarelli2018restoringheisenberg,albarelli2020quantum,Rossi2020PRL}.
+Recently, attention has turned to combining continuous monitoring with many-body systems undergoing dissipative phase transitions~\cite{Ilias2022,cabotContinuousSensingParameter2024,lee2025arXiv,midha2025arXiv,mattes2025designing,Cabot2025}.
 Notably, by exploiting the continuous monitoring of the environment in boundary time crystals, the quantum enhanced precision is restored and even significantly improves to $F_Q/T \sim N^3$~\cite{cabotContinuousSensingParameter2024,midha2025arXiv,lee2025arXiv}.
-Several open questions arise, including: (i) can one achieve such quantum enhancement over a wide range of parameters by using a simple measurement scheme, such as homodyne detection~\cite{OrenesMitchelll2022,MolmerExpNatPhys2025}? and (ii) how sensitive is such enhancement to imperfections in the measurement setup?
+Several open questions arise, including: i) Is this quantum enhancement specific to BTCs or can it be generalized to a wider family of dissipative evolutions leading to a time-crystal phase at steady-state~\cite{kesslerEmergentLimitCycles2019, Lledo_2020, seiboldDissipativeTimeCrystal2020, piccitto2021symmetries, souzaSufficientConditionGapless2023, nemeth2025solving}? ii) What is the role of the dissipative phase transition in observing this quantum enhancement? iii) Can one achieve such quantum enhancement over a wide range of parameters by using a simple measurement scheme, such as homodyne detection~\cite{orenes2022improving,duan2025concurrent}? iv) How sensitive is such enhancement to imperfections in the measurement setup?

-Here, we answer the above questions.
-We analytically show that indeed homodyne detection is enough to reach $N^3$ scaling for the rate of the quantum Fisher information throughout the boundary time crystalline phase.
-In addition, we also analytically determine the exact prefactor of the ultimate limit, and, via a finite-size scaling analysis, we numerically show that at the critical point the rate reduces to $N^\zeta$ with $\zeta\sim 5/3$.
-Another key results of our analysis is to consider finite efficiency in homodyne detection.
-Using tools from noisy quantum metrology~\cite{demkowicz2017adaptive}, we derive the fundamental precision bound for detection efficiency $\eta<1$: while inefficiencies asymptotically restore SQL scaling, they still permit a constant-factor quantum advantage, scaling as $(1-\eta)^{-1}$.
-We finally show when and how homodyne and photodetection strategies approach this bound with growing system size and exhibit a genuine collective advantage compared to repeated single-qubit experiments.